AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

 ## What you will build {#what-you-will-build}

-In this chapter you will add some baseline styles for the WKND site and the Article Page Template in an effort to bring the implementation closer to the [UI design mockups](assets/pages-templates/wknd-article-design.xd).
-You will use an advanced front-end workflow to integrate a webpack project into an AEM client library.
+In this chapter, you add some baseline styles for the WKND site and the Article Page Template to bring the implementation closer to the [UI design mockups](assets/pages-templates/wknd-article-design.xd).
+You use an advanced front-end workflow to integrate a webpack project into an AEM client library.

 ![Finished Styles](assets/client-side-libraries/finished-styles.png)